Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 -	The value of `age` should be your age.
 -	The script, when executed, should print out "How are you yourname?
 Happy xxth birthday!"
 To print this output use .format() method.
 -	Next create a variable `words`.
 The value of `words` should be "The quick brown fox jumps over the lazy dog".
-- Using indexing return the first and 17th charecters with print function.
+- Using indexing return the first and 17th characters with print function.
 - Using negative indexing return the word "jumps" and "quick".
 - Return all charecturs in between index 2-15
 - Print "uick brown fox ju" from `words`